shanji361/XeniumMistyAnalysis/README.md

 This tutorial analyzes a Xenium-derived human lung cancer dataset using Giotto and MISTy to identify cell types, estimating pathway activities, and modeling spatial cell–cell interactions to gain insights into the tumor microenvironment.

 # 2. Environment Setup and Library Initialization
-**Setting up the working environment and loading necessary libraries for spatial transcriptomics analysis.**
+**Setting up the working environment and loading necessary libraries.**

 ```{r, eval=FALSE}
 # Configure Python environment for Giotto